Draeken/articles/project/CakeTime/README.md

     - by confidence of enjoyement
     - by texture (crunchy, soft, creamy, frothy)
     - by utensil / equipement (oven, cooler, siphon)
+  - choose button (ignore the suggestions)
+    - grid of cakes
+    - accessible filters
+    - button to create your own cake -> recipe editor
   - have a list of participant: cooker and eater
     - participant doesn't need the app to vote.
 Only a valid email or name (if no email, participant will vote on the owner device).
     - option to allow them to vote (display percentage of confidence)